-Applications for Mini-pupillage at PSQB will be open through the month of July for those wishing to undertake an in-person Mini-pupillage between the months of September and December.
+- Applications will be accepted in June for those wishing to undertake a Mini-pupillage between September and December

 Applications should be made in the form of a CV no longer than two sides of A4 and a covering letter no longer than one side of A4 addressed to email@example.com.
 The covering letter should state in which areas of practice at PSQB the candidate wishes to gain experience.
 Applicants are also requested to complete the Equality Monitoring Form found here and attach it to the application.